National law · source: Normattiva

 05 · Who it applies to

-It concerns public and private entities that develop or use AI on Italian territory, with sector-specific provisions for healthcare professionals, employers, intellectual professionals (use of AI as a mere support tool), public administrations and the judicial system.
-It builds on the AI Act without altering the latter's European personal scope.
+It concerns public and private entities that develop or use AI on Italian territory, with sector-specific provisions for healthcare operators, employers, intellectual professionals (use of AI as a mere support tool), public administrations and the judicial system.
+It is grafted onto the AI Act without amending its European personal scope.

 Normattiva · Law 132/2025